2020–21 Sheffield Wednesday F.C. season: December

 On 17 December, it was announced that the players were not paid in full for the month of November, the second time this has happened in 2020.

 On 28 December, Tony Pulis would be relieved of his duties after 10 games in charge, picking up 7 points from a possible 30 and just one win.
 The chairman would also say "there are also other issues which have had a bearing on this decision."
 First team coach Neil Thompson would be placed in charge in a caretaker role.

 January

 On 7 January, while Neil Thompson was in caretaker charge, himself with assistants Lee Bullen and Steve Haslam would be affected with COVID-19, meaning they would miss their FA Cup third round clash with Exeter City.
 Academy coach Andy Holdsworth, assisted by Daral Pugh, Nicky Weaver and Tony Strudwick would take charge of the game.

-On 13 January, the clubs next two league games against Coventry City and Wycombe Wanderers were suspended following other positive COVID-19 tests.
+On 13 January, the club's next two league games against Coventry City and Wycombe Wanderers were suspended following other positive COVID-19 tests.

 On 31 January, it was announce that the players were not paid again for the month of January, with news that salaries were capped at £7,000 per month.